hack-technicolor/hack-technicolor/docs/Hack Type 1&2.md

 mtd erase `cat /proc/banktable/inactive`
 ```

-then reboot and wait 3 to 4 minutes for the Gateway to boot into this "new" rooted bank.
+Then reboot and wait 3 to 4 minutes for the Gateway to boot into this "new" rooted bank.
 It will fail three attempts to boot from the empty active bank, then it will load your firmware from the inactive one.

 !!! hint "Something went Wrong?"
     Flash back the same `Type 2` image you were up to now, following the [BOOT-P recovery](/Recovery/#boot-p-recovery-mode-tftp-flashing) guide.
 If you followed the initial advice about bank planning, you will be back on the exact situation you were before the last command.
 Otherwise, you will likely need to solve a typical *soft-brick* issue: prepare some extra luck, perform a [RTFD](/Recovery/#reset-to-factory-defaults-rtfd) and then restart over from the beginning.